Artiavis/justabloginthepark.com/content/post/2017/03/19/just-beat-xcom2.md

 title = "XCOM2: Review"
 tags = ["video-games"]
 date = "2017-03-19"
+hljs = false
 +++

 Over the holidays I picked up the iPad version of [XCOM: Enemy Within](https://en.wikipedia.org/wiki/XCOM:_Enemy_Within), the previous iteration in the XCOM franchise.
 For those unfamiliar with XCOM, it's a brilliant (but extremely challenging) series of turn-based tiled-map